Colton-Bassett/lottie/README.md

 Lottie is a project designed to learn
 [Lottie Animations](https://lottiefiles.com/), an innovative animation tool for seamless web and mobile integration.
-This project also dives into [Redux](https://redux.js.org/), a tool for managing app data and state with React.
-And we explore UI design principles inspired by [Figma](https://www.figma.com/), a popular collaboration tool trusted by designers worldwide.
+This project also explores UI design principles inspired by [Figma](https://www.figma.com/), a popular collaboration tool trusted by designers worldwide.